-- Rule 1 Children looked after and children who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted or became subject to a child arrangements order or a special guardianship order.
+- Rule 1 Children looked after and children who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted.
+Previously looked after children are those who were looked after but ceased to be so because of being adopted or became subject to a child arrangements order or a special guardianship order.
 See notes above for further information. - Rule 2 Medical or social needs: Children for whom it can be demonstrated that they have a particular medical or social need to go to the school.
+A panel of HCC officers will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.
+The evidence must relate specifically to the school applied for under Rule 2 and must clearly demonstrate why it is the only school that can meet the child's needs.
 See notes above for further information. - Rule 3 Sibling: Children who have a sibling at the school at the time of application, unless the sibling is in the last year of the normal age range of the school (see overleaf for a full explanation of "sibling").
-Note: the 'normal age range' is the designated range for which the school provides, i.e. Years 7 to 13 in this school. - Rule 4 Children of staff: The school will admit a child of a member of staff provided that the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made or where the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
+Note: the 'normal age range' is the designated range for which the school provides, i.e. Years 7 to 13 in this school.
+See notes above for further information. - Rule 4 Children of staff: The school will admit a child of a member of staff provided that the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made or where the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
 To be eligible under this rule, the staff member must be the child's natural parent or otherwise have parental responsibility (as defined under the Children Act 1989) for the child.